MarcoAnteghini/MiMeDB---Metabolites-Mapping/README.md

 Notebook to obtain a csv file from MiMeDB where metabolites are linkend to specific strains

 The directory contains:
-1. A jupyter notebook (also in html) to reproduce the results and obtain metabolites linked to specifi strains from MiMeDB
+1. A jupyter notebook to reproduce the results and obtain metabolites linked to specifi strains from MiMeDB
 2. A .zip file containing a .csv file where all the associations between microbes and metabolites present in MiMeDB are present